Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Experimental Results

 \subsubsection{Scalp EEG of AD Patients}

 In this section, we consider the problem of inferring functional brain networks from scalp EEG recordings.
 Specifically, we analyze two data sets.
 The first one contains 22 patients with mild cognitive impairment (MCI, a.k.a. pre-dementia) and 38 healthy control subjects~\cite{DVMC:2010}.
 The patients complained of the memory problem, and later on, they all developed mild AD (i.e., the first stage of AD).
-The ages of the two groups are $71.9\pm 10.2$ and $71.7\pm 8.3$, respectively.
-We provide some more details in the recording setup.
-Ag/AgCl electrodes (disks of diameter 8mm) were placed on 21 sites according to the 10-20 international system, with the reference electrode on the right ear-lobe.
-EEG was recorded with Biotop 6R12 (NEC San-ei, Tokyo, Japan) at a sampling rate of 200Hz.

 The second data set consists of 17 patients with mild AD and 24 control subjects~\cite{HIHGOWDV:2006}.
-The ages of the two groups are $77.6\pm 10.0$ and $69.4\pm 11.5$, respectively.
-The patient group underwent full battery of cognitive tests (Mini Mental State Examination, Rey Auditory Verbal Learning Test, Benton Visual Retention Test, and memory recall tests).
-The EEG time series were recorded using 21 electrodes positioned according to Maudsley system, similar to the 10-20 international system, at a sampling frequency of 128 Hz.
-Although AD cannot be cured at present, existing symptons-delaying medications are proven to be more effective at early stages of AD, such as MCI and mild AD~\cite{DVMC:2010}.
+For more details, please refer to Section C in the appendix.
+Although AD cannot be cured at present, existing symptom-delaying medications are proven to be more effective at early stages of AD, such as MCI and mild AD~\cite{DVMC:2010}.
 On the other hand, scalp EEG recording systems are inexpensive and potentially mobile, thus making it a useful tool to screen a large population for the risk of AD.
 As a result, it is crucial to identify the patients from scalp EEG signals at early stages of AD.
+Learning functional brain networks can help to distinguish between patients and healthy people~\cite{YD:2018}.